javaplus/PizzaApisKata/README.md

 ## Creating Your First Rest Controller

 You can start by building a simple class annotated with [RestController](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html) that will be entry point to your application for your Pizza apis.
+This will have to be a new class that you create.

 This will require creating a method that is annotated with the [RequestMapping](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestMapping.html) annotation to map an HTTP request to your method.
 This method could just return a hard coded string to get started with.